mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/09-clients.md

 ### Using the REST Client

-Interacting with the REST client is similar to the Module Client, calling functions via the `functions` property.
+Interacting with the REST client is similar to the Module Client: you call functions via the `functions` property.
 The client handles the HTTP request details automatically based on the provided API specification.

 ```ts showLineNumbers
 // api-consumer.ts